6 Tips from a Personal Trainer to Start Your Fitness Journey on Your Own

 You don’t need to go to the gym and sign up for an expensive membership right away.
 You can start working out at home using your best piece of equipment – your own body weight!

 You can completely transform your body using your body.
 Now, I am not saying you It’s not that you shouldn’t go to the gym or shouldn’t sign up for a bootcamp.
 But don’t get caught up in thinking that’s the only way.
-You can use the Runtastic app to start running or do your first home workouts with the Results app!
+You can use the adidas Running app to start running or do your first home workouts with the adidas Training app!

 6. Be more mindful of your movement and thoughts throughout the day